objectbox/objectbox-sync-examples/tasks/client-java/README.md

-# Sync Client Example: using the Java SDK on JVM
+# Sync Client Example: using the Java SDK in a command line application

 This example shows how to use the Sync client using the Java SDK in a JVM console application.